 As discussed by different sources, this may have contributed to their product’s popularity among youth as well.

-It looks like a trendy new iPhone or similar product (and is often called the “iPhone of e-cigarettes”).
-It is easy to conceal from school or legal authorities that ban their use.
+It looks like a trendy new iPhone or a similar product (and is often called the “iPhone of e-cigarettes”).
+It is easy to conceal from schools or legal authorities that ban their use.

 While they have stopped selling them, JUUL used to sell a variety of colorful flavor pods that seemed to mimic the flavored cigarettes famously marketed, either directly or indirectly, to children before tighter regulations mostly put a stop to the practice.